 The name “Praise” was significant.
 Saleh had become a Christian in 1978 and was an elder of the happy-clappy Hillsong Church.
 Peter Irvine was also a church member.
 Gloria Jean’s stores were, at one time, required to have a collection box on their counters collecting money for Mercy Ministries, a Hillsong-sponsored organisation that claimed to support women but, in fact subjected them to a damaging regime of faith-based “couselling” and even exorcisms.
 Hillsong was also outspokenly homophobic.
 As a result, activists called for a boycott of Gloria Jean’s coffee outlets, a movement that reached its height its height in 2012 when the chain contributed $30,000 to the right-wing Australian Christian Lobby.

 Perhaps this was one of the factors that led to the sale of Gloria Jean’s to the Queensland-based Retail Food Group in 2014.
 The group also operates many other food franchises including Donut King and Michel’s bakeries.
-Retail Food Group continues to control Gloria Jean’s worldwide, with more than 900 outlets in 39 markets.
+Retail Food Group continues to control Gloria Jean’s worldwide, with headquarters in Australia and more than 900 outlets in 39 markets.
 The group has not been without its own difficulties, in 2019 facing an investigation into what a Senate inquiry called ” a particularly unjust business model in which shareholders and senior executives have profited at the expense of franchisees.”